larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

    **Hint:** if the pipeline fails make sure that you have made the correct changes in the `.yml` script.
 You can verify this by debugging through the terminal window.
 Make sure that your GitHub Secrets are set correctly, and that they are referenced in the CD section of the pipeline.
 Or, you can of course compare your `CICD-dev.yml` file with the `./environment_setup/CICD-dev-solution.yml` file.
 ## Exercise 4 (Extra challenge): Create Production Pipeline

-After a new `push` to the `main` branch, we would like our Data Science files to be deployed automatically to the Development workspace.
+After a new `push` to the `main` branch, we would like our Data Science files to be deployed automatically to the Development workspace as well.
 For this we will create a CI/CD pipeline that performs the CI steps, after which the Data Science files are deployed to Databricks in a CD step.
 In essence, these steps are the same as for the CI/CD development pipeline.
-In this case however, we want to our Data Science files to a different Databricks workspace folder.
-Make sure to inspect in the workflow that this the files are deployed to a different Databricks workspace folder.
+In this case however, we want to our Data Science files to be deployed to a different Databricks workspace folder.

 Duration: 25 minutes